Ensono/amido.github.io/docs/testing/dotnet_testing_selenium.md

 ### Debugging in Visual Studio

-Visual Studio will automagically attach to the Selenium process, using the XUnit Runner.
-Visual Studio also automagically discovers the Xunit tests for the project and displays them in the Test Explorer.
+Visual Studio will automatically attach to the Selenium process, using the XUnit Runner.
+Visual Studio also automatically discovers the Xunit tests for the project and displays them in the Test Explorer.

 For more information on running and debugging in Visual Studio see: <https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2019>